joerischasfoort/money-macro/_posts/macroeconomics/2021-8-10-hyperinflation-response-ee.md

 Also, when EE proposes that ….

-“EE: imagine you buy a house with leverage in Weimar Germany in 1920….
+> imagine you buy a house with leverage in Weimar Germany in 1920….
 17:05 fast forward two years and hyperinflation has gripped the nation… Hyperinflation happens… and that … all kinds of issue ….
 But you now have a place to live for a price of a marble.
 This is a very extreme and oversimplified example….”

 Oefff, this is more than an oversimplification… there are so many complicating factors that make it extremely unlikely that if you follow EE’s example would crash and burn….
 For starters: